Phrogz/PerfectGRUIndoorSchedule/README.md

 they can be done.
 However, in doing so one team gets a double-bye every week.
 Something about the other fairness optimizations forces us to this conclusion.

-Alternatively, if we comment out line 45, so that we don't try to minimize double-headers, just make them _fair_ (so every team has 2), and increase the weighting on it, we can get a schedule without that problem, but with less fairness in the early/late games:
+Alternatively, if we comment out line 45 in `evaluate.js`— so that we don't try to minimize double-headers, just make them _fair_—and increase the weighting fairness, we can get a schedule without the above problem, but with less fairness in the early/late games:

 ```txt
 Combo #4,161,215 (4-67-49-94) has a score of 7.328